 In any of these situations, filing paternity proceedings through the Middlesex County Courts is a smart idea.
-In addition to helping ensure your child receives the financial support he or she deserves, establishing legal paternity also provides the following benefits:
+In addition to helping ensure your child receives the financial support they deserve, establishing legal paternity also provides the following benefits:

-- Established the child as a legal heir of the father, entitling the child to inherit from the father’s estate;
+- Establishes the child as a legal heir of the father, entitling the child to inherit from the father’s estate

 Provided the father’s actions do not endanger you or the child, initiating paternity proceedings and working towards regular visitation may be a good thing for all involved.
 Just because your relationship did not work out, he may still have the potential to be a good father to your child.

 Establishing Paternity In New Jersey